 Take a Workshop at Babylonstoren Garden

 With so much to do at Babylonstoren, start off by signing up for a workshop and learn some new skills to try out in your garden.
-The workshop covers everything they have learnt so far and gardening in general.
+The workshop covers everything they have learned so far and gardening in general.
 To ensure the workshops are fun and informative, guest speakers are invited to collaborate with guests and share their success stories.

 End your day off with a fine dining experience at Rust en Vrede